-The purpose of this procedure is to support the effective implementation the Safeguarding Children and Under 18s Policy and to ensure that concerns about the welfare of children and young people are dealt with sensitively, effectively and promptly.
+The purpose of this procedure is to support the effective implementation the Safeguarding Young person and Under 18s Policy and to ensure that concerns about the welfare of young person and young people are dealt with sensitively, effectively and promptly.
 The procedure provides step-by-step guidance on how to respond to a concern or disclosure.

-Since safeguarding involves our general duty of care towards young people and staff, as well as ensuring the welfare and safety of children and adults at risk, the policy and procedure applies to all young people.
+Since safeguarding involves our general duty of care towards young people and staff, as well as ensuring the welfare and safety of young person and adults at risk, the policy and procedure applies to all young people.

-As there is a tendency to consider service users when thinking of the safeguarding of children and under 18s, it is important that staff consider their responsibilities for safeguarding in relation to all of the following groups:
+As there is a tendency to consider service users when thinking of the safeguarding of young person and under 18s, it is important that staff consider their responsibilities for safeguarding in relation to all of the following groups: